-Fasnacht 2020: The Carnival of Basel It’s that time of the year again.
+Fasnacht Basel Carnival: The Best Carnival in Switzerland It’s that time of the year again.
 Time to invest your time in endless merriment, joy, tradition and culture and festivities.
 ‘Fasnacht’ otherwise known as The Basel Carnival has all this and more to offer.
-Listed as one of the top fifty festivities of Europe, the carnival takes place […]Fasnacht Basel Carnival 2020 Marktpl.
+Listed as one of the top fifty festivities of Europe, the carnival […]Fasnacht Basel Carnival 2021 Marktpl.
 1, 4051 Basel, Switzerland Basel Switzerland

 It’s that time of the year again.
 Time to invest your time in endless merriment, joy, tradition and culture and festivities.
 ‘Fasnacht’ otherwise known as The Basel Carnival has all this and more to offer.
 Listed as one of the top fifty festivities of Europe, the carnival takes place in Switzerland in the city of Basel and has continued to exercise its historic tradition of representing the cultural identity of the city.